Eloagbawe/project-hub/README.md

 - 404 page

 **Installation Instructions**
-- Clone the project from github
+- Clone the project from github: git clone https://github.com/Eloagbawe/project-hub.git
-- Run npm install to install dependencies
+- Run npm install to install dependencies: npm install
-- Create a .env file at the root of the folder and add the VITE_API_URL variable (from the backend) as specified in .env.example
+- Create a .env file at the root of the folder and add the VITE_API_URL variable (api url from the backend) as specified in .env.example
-- - Run app: npm run dev
+- Run app: npm run dev

 ### Visuals